singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - container_tech
      - The container technology to use (singularity or podman)
      - singularity
-   * - symlink_home
+   * - symlink_base
-     - If set, where you want to install a simplified module tree to using ``--symlink``
+     - If set, where you want to install a simplified module tree to using ``--symlink-tree``
      - unset
    * - symlink_tree
-     - If set to true, ALWAYS generate a symlink tree given that a symlink home is defined regardless of ``--symlink`` flag
+     - If set to true, ALWAYS generate a symlink tree given that a symlink base is defined regardless of ``--symlink-tree`` flag
      - false
    * - updated_at
      - a timestamp to keep track of when you last saved